Follow these steps to build your first campaign from start to finish.

 Enter the maximum amount you'd like to spend on impressions for the duration of the campaign, or leave the field blank to keep the campaign running indefinitely.
 Once your campaign reaches its total budget, it will stop running until you increase its total budget.

 Delivery Speed determines how your daily budget is spent, which will also determine how impressions are distributed throughout the day.

 By default, your campaign is set to Paced Speed, which will distribute impressions evenly throughout the day in an attempt to reach your daily budget.
 If you'd like to receive all eligible impressions, getting as much volume as quickly as possible, select Express Speed.
 Learn more about Delivery Speed.

 In this step, you can customize settings related to conversions and revenue, which will help Conversion Boost automatically optimize your campaign and allow you to collect the conversion and revenue data you need to manually optimize for maximum ROI.

-NOTE: Once you set up your campaign, you'll need to install a pixel to track conversions and revenue.
+NOTE: Once you set up your campaign and assign a pixel, you'll need to install the pixel to track conversions and revenue.
 The Revenue Tracking settings you customize here will go into effect once this pixel is installed.
 Learn more about installing conversion pixels.